Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 1. Back up your project.
 Don't skip this step.
 1. Upgrade your project to CM3.
 If you have custom scripts that use the Cinemachine API, they will likely break.
 Get them compiling again by doing the following:
    1. Update the `using Cinemachine` declarations.
 The namespaces have been changed to `Unity.Cinemachine`.
+   1. Update any references to the renamed components.
    1. Update the broken CM field names.
 For the most part, this just means removing the m_ prefix.
+In other cases, there might be a bit more to do, but the appropriate action to take should be clear by looking at the code in each case.
-At this point your project should run as before, using the obsolete classes.
+   1. At this point your project should more-or-less run as before, using the obsolete classes.
 1. The new `CinemachineCamera` class that replaces `CinemachineVirtualCamera` and `CinemachineFreeLook` inherits from `CinemachineVirtualCameraBase`.
 Where possible, replace your script references to use this base class rather than the derived type.
 If you do this, existing object references will be preserved when the data is upgraded, since the old and new classes all inherit from this same base class.
 1. Upgrade the project data by running the Cinemachine Upgrader.
 You can launch the Cinemachine Upgrader tool from any CM VirtualCamera or FreeLook inspector.
 1. Because CM component types have changed, you will have to manually go through your scripts and update any specific references to be to the new type.
 The console log is your friend: "obsolete" warnings will point you to the places that need attention.